altmer/personal-website-hugo/docs/resume.md

 **[State services portal](http://gosuslugi.ru)**

-Gosuslugi.ru is main online entry point for receiving state services in Russian Federation.
+Gosuslugi.ru is the main online entry point for receiving state services in Russian Federation.
 I developed client forms using Java and Spring MVC and performed troubleshooting of production environment issues.

 ### Education